ocaml/ocaml.org/data/tutorials/rt_00_garbage_collection.md

  to an object you need to update and check the reference count.
  Pointer manipulation is frequent, so this slows your program and bloats the code size of compiled code.
-* They cannot collect so-called circular, or self-referential structures.
-I've programmed in many languages in many years and can't recall ever having created one of these.
-In addition to reference counting, Python has a dedicated garbage collector to address such.
+* They cannot collect so-called circular or self-referential structures.
+I've programmed in many languages over the years and can't recall ever having created one of these.
+In addition to reference counting, Python has a dedicated garbage collector to address this.
 * Graph algorithms, of course, violate the previous assumption.

 ## The Gc module